Northwest Horticultural Council

 Pears: A PC is required.
-Additional declarations (AD) required on the phytosanitary certificate are different from those required for apples and cherries and specific ADs are required for fruit from each state.
-The required ADs can be found in the USDA Animal and Plant Health Service Export Certification Database (EXCERPT).
+Additional declarations (AD) vary by state and can be found in the USDA Animal and Plant Health Service Phytosanitary Export Database (PExD).
 All Northwest producers should be able to meet these requirements.
 Asian pear fruit is prohibited for export to New Zealand.

-Cherries: Effective July 4, 2005 sweet cherries from the Pacific Northwest were granted access to New Zealand.
-Sweet cherries exported to New Zealand must be fumigated with methyl bromide for the possible presence of cherry fruit fly (Rhagoletis spp.) or apple maggot Rhagoletis pomonella) larvae.
-The fumigation schedule required matches that used for Japan, Korea and Australia.
+Cherries: Sweet cherries exported to New Zealand must be fumigated with methyl bromide for the possible presence of cherry fruit fly (Rhagoletis spp.), apple maggot (Rhagoletis pomonella), and spotted wing drosophila (Drosophila suzukii) larvae.
+The fumigation schedule required matches that used for Japan, Korea, and Australia.
 For more information, contact your local state department of agriculture commodity inspection representative.

 E. Solid Wood Packing Material (SWPM) Regulations: